How random connectivity shapes the fluctuating dynamics of finite-size neural populations: Analysis of the mesoscopic model

 which is real-valued and has therefore a phase zero.
 The amplitude in the low-frequency limit is approximately the negative inverse of the coupling strength $-w^{-1}$, under the condition that $1\ll wF_h$ and $C$ large.
 Similarly, for large frequencies we find asymptotically

 In this limit, the phase converges to $-\frac{\pi}{2}$ and the amplitude follows a power law $\omega^{-1}$ scaled by $F_h/\tau$.
-The different values for the derivative $F_h$ explain the difference between the 1st-order and the 2nd-order MF model.
+The different values for the derivative $F_h$ explain the difference between the MF1 and the MF2 \rot{theory}.
 To understand this difference analytically, we use the following approximation for the slope of the transfer function at the fixed point (see Appendix \ref{sec:App:approx_Fh_Fs}):

 where $\sigma_0^2$ is given by Eq.~\eqref{eq:sigma0-approx}.
 Furthermore, we introduced the non-dimensional function